zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

     fig.update_xaxes(dtick=86400000.0)
 ```

-While this little hack does wonders, it is important to realize that since graph widths may vary for different screen sizes, you may need to experiment to find the ideal value for `MAX_DAYS_WITH_DTICK_FORMAT`.
+Although this little hack does wonders, it is important to realize that since graph widths may vary for different screen sizes, you may need to experiment to find the ideal value for `MAX_DAYS_WITH_DTICK_FORMAT`.
 If all goes well, we have a clean date axis with no timestamps!

 <p float="center">
   <img src="assets/dtick_with_constant_days_3.png" width="49.5%" />